Clerkships

 • Family Medicine

 The Family Medicine Clerkship is a practical opportunity for students to demonstrate progressive skill development, integrating their knowledge of basic and social sciences, clinical skills, professional development, and social accountability.
 Under the supervision of FIU Family Medicine faculty, students conduct and document histories, physical exams, assessments, and management plans while providing patient education.
-The course is aimed at preparing students for Period 4 rotations and their future careers as physicians, regardless of the specialty they ultimately choose.
+The course aims to prepare students for Step 4 rotations and their future careers as physicians, regardless of the specialty they choose.

 Clerkship Coordinator: Marquita Samuels